-Xi’an i a large city, but the area within the walls is walkable and therefore it is an easy one to explore.
+Xi’an is a large city, but the area within the walls is walkable and therefore it is an easy one to explore.
 Compared to gigantic Beijing or sprawling Chengdu, Xi’an seemed to me manageable and less crowded.
 (However, this is China, so less crowded is still crowded!)
 I felt like the somewhat compactness of Xi’an, plus the friendliness and helpfulness of the locals, made the highlights of the city easy to find, explore and really enjoy.

 The Terracotta Army

-Of course, no list of the best things to do in Xi’an can be complete without the Terracotta Army!
+Of course, no list of the best things to do in Xi’an can be complete without the Terracotta Warriors!
 These take at least half a day to see and are an hour away by bus, but are so worth it.
 In 210 BC Emperor Qin commanded these warriors be built to protect him and guard him through to the afterlife.
 They weren’t discovered until 1976, and very soon after opened as a tourist attraction.
 Now, the marvel of the warriors is admired by millions of visitors every year.

 There’s three pits of warriors, and make sure you leave pit one until last – it’s by far the most impressive!
 In pit two, there’s the opportunity to look at some figures close up and if you want to have your photo taken with some mock warriors, the chance is yours for 10 yuan in pit three.
 (I just went for the incredibly sweaty selfie.)